Why sustainability needs to be a purpose-driven journey

 At the moment he is pushing for a new law to be passed in parliament.
 This will force corporations to change their constitutions, making their DNA´s about making a better planet.

 Changing the world is not an easy task.
 No matter how much you desire to make an effort, you should always make decisions based on a well-researched foundation.
-As a member of a peer group at EGN, you can share knowledge, workshop and test your ideas with likeminded peers.
+As a member of a peer group at EGN, you can share knowledge on sustainability, workshop and test your ideas with likeminded peers.
 Read more about your possibilities with EGN right here.

 Tell us a bit about yourself and we will make sure to connect you with an competent EGN consultant who will tell you more about the network and answer any questions you might have.

 - This field is for validation purposes and should be left unchanged.